What is Accumulation? What is Decumulation?

-A decumulation plan applies a decumulation strategy to a client’s circumstances.
-It is concrete and actionable, helping to keep clients on track and well-informed.
+A decumulation plan is a tangible application of the decumulation strategy that is tailored to each client’s unique circumstances.
+It is concrete and actionable, helping to keep clients well-informed and providing them with a road map to help clients stay on track throughout their retirement journey.
 A good plan is coherent, transparent, and realistic, based upon a solid strategy and bullet-proof tools.
-And it is responsive to changes in markets or clients’ circumstances, such as health issues or death, that invoke a need to revisit and revise the decumulation plan.
+It is responsive to changes in markets or clients’ circumstances, such as health issues or death, that require revisiting and revising the decumulation plan.

 - Do they need to adjust it for conditions like inflation or recession?

-- Are there tax law changes that affect their plan?
+- Have there been changes to tax laws that affect their plan?

 How Do Taxes Affect Decumulation?